Advertisement

 Prioritize Sleep First

-• Address sleep disorders—if you snore loudly or wake up tired, get evaluated for apnea
+• Get evaluated for sleep disorders—if you snore loudly or wake up exhausted no matter how long you slept, talk to your doctor about apnea

 Work With Your Biology